laugustyniak/awesome-sentiment-analysis/README.md

-If you want to contribute to this list (please do), send me a pull request or contact me [@luk_augustyniak](https://twitter.com/luk_augustyniak) Also, a listed repository should be deprecated if:
+If you want to contribute to this list (please do), send me a pull request or contact me [@luk_augustyniak](https://twitter.com/luk_augustyniak)

-* Repository's owner explicitly say that "this library is not maintained".
-* Not committed for long time (2~3 years).

 ## Table of Contents